input-output-hk/cardano-ops/README.md

 to use this in a programming language such as Python.

 # DB Sync Best Practices
 The database used in Cardano DB Sync is a PostgreSQL database.
 Like all databases, it needs to be set up in the best way for the intended environment.
+For best performance, the `db-sync` process needs to run on the same machine as the PostgreSQL server and the PostgreSQL database.
 For more information, see the [recommendation from the developers](https://docs.google.com/document/d/1dzINT5a-FSF4apgx8-VXSaqPTHMZmtJ1rPvY0MKS6Ak/edit?usp=sharing).